Asynchronous Reasoning: Training-Free Interactive Thinking LLMs: AsyncReasoning

 \subsection{Dual Thinker \& Writer Views}

-The core idea behind our approach is that transformer LLMs are inherently designed for manipulating sets~\cite{vaswani2017attention,lee2019set}, and the only thing that makes them into \textit{sequence} models is their positional encoding~\cite{relative_pos_emb,press2022trainshorttestlong,su2021roformer}.
-In order to change the token generation order, we do not need to physically rearrange tokens in memory.
+The core idea behind our approach is that transformer LLMs are designed to manipulate sets~\cite{vaswani2017attention,lee2019set}, and the only thing that makes them aware of \textit{sequence order} is positional encoding~\cite{relative_pos_emb,press2022trainshorttestlong,su2021roformer}.
+To change the order of elements in the prefix, we do not need to physically rearrange tokens in memory.
 Instead, it is sufficient to change positional relations between tokens, since the rest of the transformer architecture is already position-invariant.

-At each inference step, AsyncReasoning manipulates positional encodings to rearrange past tokens into a different order for thinking and for writing the response.
-Public response tokens see (partial) private thoughts as they were generated in a standard read-think-answer cycle.
-In turn, tokens within the \texttt{<think>} block see response tokens as they were generated during the previous conversation turn.
-We illustrate this dual view in Figure~\ref{fig:writer_and_thinker_view}.
+At each inference step, AsyncReasoning manipulates positional representations to rearrange past tokens into a different order for thinking and for writing the response.
+Public response tokens ``see'' the (partial) private thoughts as if they were generated in a standard read-think-answer cycle.
+In turn, tokens within the \texttt{<think>} block ``see'' the response as if it was generated during the previous conversation turn.
+We illustrate this dual view in Figure~\ref{fig:writer_and_thinker_view} and provide prompts in Appendix~\ref{app:prompting}.

-This dual view allows both ``streams'' (thinking and response) to immediately attend to each others' tokens as they are generated.
-The response tokens can ``see'' the latest private thoughts and summarize them without synchronization delays.
-Likewise, the thinking ``stream'' sees the current response tokens and can pause it if it needs to think longer.
-This also allows our implementation to encode each generated token exactly once and rearrange tokens using the geometry of positional embeddings (see Section~\ref{sect:method_details}).
+This approach allows both ``streams'' (thinking and response) to immediately attend to each other's tokens as they are generated.
+The response tokens can ``see'' and use the latest thoughts without synchronization delays.
+Likewise, the thinking ``stream'' sees the current response tokens and can pause the model's output if longer thinking is necessary.
+This also allows our implementation to encode each generated token exactly once and rearrange tokens using the geometry of relative positional embeddings (see Section~\ref{sect:method_details}).